yuyulbm/yuyulbm/README.md

-- 👋 Hi, I’m @Shinpi-Tekita
+👋 Hi, I’m Shinpi
-- I make stuff lol
+✈ I am interested in writing and code.
+🚦 I mostly code in javascript.